maphdev/M2_Web_Dev_Project/README.md

 The application is available on http://localhost:4200/.

-The backend si available on http://localhost:4000/.
+The API is available on http://localhost:4000/.

 ### Deployed application